dewan-mohammad-asad-d1a/dewan-mohammad-asad-d1a.github.io/_pages/about.md

 **Supervisor:** Dr. Muhammad Abdullah Arafat, Associate Professor, Dept. of EEE, BUET
 **Timeline:** 2024 – Present

-- Developing an energy optimization model for EVs using **Google Maps API traffic and elevation data** to forecast commute energy demand.
+- Developing an energy prediction model for EVs using **Google Maps API traffic and elevation data** to forecast commute energy demand.
 - Collaborating with **Palki Motors**, Bangladesh’s first EV manufacturer, for proprietary vehicle and battery datasets.
 - Implementing **physics-based, ML, and DL models** for accurate EV energy prediction.
 - Designed a **user-centric application concept** to mitigate range anxiety with intelligent routing and charging recommendations.